rvrsh3ll/SysWhispers2/README.md

 ## Importing into Visual Studio

-1. Copy the generated H/ASM files into the project folder.
+1. Copy the generated H/C/ASM files into the project folder.
 2. In Visual Studio, go to *Project* → *Build Customizations...* and enable MASM.
-3. In the *Solution Explorer*, add the .h and .asm files to the project as header and source files, respectively.
+3. In the *Solution Explorer*, add the .h and .c/.asm files to the project as header and source files, respectively.
 4. Go to the properties of the ASM file, and set the *Item Type* to *Microsoft Macro Assembler*.
 5. Ensure that the project platform is set to x64.
 32-bit projects are not supported at this time.